Brovar64/png-viewer-wpf/README.md

 - **Shift + Drag**: Select area for cropping
 - **Escape or Space**: Close the floating transparent viewer
 - **R key**: Reset zoom in the floating transparent viewer
+- **B key**: Toggle the red bounding box in the floating transparent viewer

 ## License